 - Frequent trips back to Britain (evidenced by travel records or credit card spending)

 - Regular activity on a UK bank account

-- Preferably no property owned in the coutnry where you're living overseas
+- Preferably no property owned in the country in which you're living overseas

-There’s no doubt that mortgages in Britain can be more expensive for expats than for local residents.
+There’s no doubt that mortgages in Britain can incur higher mortgage rates for expats than for local residents.

-Which is why you need to have an experienced broker advising you, and getting access to the lenders who can offer you the best terms for your circumstances.
+Which is why you need to have an experienced expat mortgage broker advising you.
+We can access the lenders who offer the best terms based on their lending criteria for your circumstances.

-And expats often need to move quickly: you may have seen a property you want to buy while you're over in the UK on a visit, and you want to get the deal done before you leave.
-You need an experienced specialist broker who can anticipate all the likely scenarios that the structure of your mortgage finance needs to accommodate.
+And expats often need to move quickly.
+You may have seen a property you want to buy while you're in the UK on a visit and want to get the deal done before you leave.

-A first phone call to one of our expat mortgage specialists us will establish how we can help you, and how quickly we could have finance in place for you.
-Call us whenever it suits you:
+A first phone call to one of our specialist expat mortgage brokers will establish how we can help you and how quickly we could get your finance in place.